-Cables are special in that they only have axial stiffness that supports tension-only.
+Cables are special in that they only have axial stiffness that supports tension.
 This means that they have no flexural, shear or torsional capacity.
-Also, as cables are loaded more they tend to become stiffer and can support more.
+Additionally, as cables' loads increase, they tend to become more stiff and are able to support larger amounts.

-As stated above, cables are geometrically non-linear because they are highly elastic and flexible.
-Hence, large deflections are common when cables are involved.
+As stated above, cables are geometrically non-linear because they are highly elastic and flexible, thus large deflections are common when cables are involved.
 In a linear-static analysis, the equations of equilibrium are based on the undeformed geometry before loads are applied.
-However, if deformation is large (such as when cables exist) it is necessary to consider equilibrium in deformed states.
+However, if deformation is large (such as when cables exist), it is necessary to consider equilibrium in deformed states.
 Imagine that as loads are applied, they change direction as the structure deforms and rotates.
 You can see an example of this in the image below.
-If the beam experiences small deflection then the path of the loads will remain constant as the beam deflects.
-However, if the beam is deflecting and rotating significantly then the loads become diagonal rather than vertical.
-Cables exhibit similar behavior when they deform, and therefore a geometrically non-linear analysis is required.
+If the beam experiences small deflection, then the path of the loads will remain constant as the beam deflects.
+However, if the beam is deflecting and rotating significantly, the loads become diagonal rather than vertical.
+Cables exhibit similar behavior when they deform and therefore a geometrically non-linear analysis is required.

-The difficulty with modelling cables often arises due to convergence issues.
+The difficulty with modeling cables often stems from convergence issues.
 Non-linear analyses are iterative, so the solution may diverge.

-The great news is that SkyCiv can now analyze catenary cables via non-linear analysis using large displacement theory.
+The good news is that SkyCiv can now analyze catenary cables via non-linear analysis using large displacement theory.
 In v2.1 of SkyCiv Structural 3D, users will now be able to model cables using a true catenary cable element.
-Furthermore, users can control pre-tensioning and sagging of the cable by specifying an initial (or unstrained) cable length.
+Our customers can also control pre-tensioning and sagging of the cable by specifying an initial (or unstrained) cable length.

-I hope this article has informed you about catenary cable analysis and why it's unique.
-If you have any doubts with your modelling and analysis needs our support team can assist you with this.
-So when you're using SkyCiv Software, please don't hesitate to contact support.
+I hope this article has informed you about catenary cable analysis and it's unique characteristics.
+If you have any questions about your modeling or analysis, please don't hesitate to contact our support team!

 CTO and Co-Founder of SkyCiv